Skip to Content

 The bathroom was it’s own little suite wit the sink in the common area and the toilet and shower in their own small rooms, which is a very family friendly detail for me.

-the junior suites at parador resort hotel have large beds, pull-out couches, a table and a balcony with ocean views.
+The junior suites at parador resort hotel have large beds, pull-out couches, a table and a balcony with ocean views.

 They changed the breakfast a bit each morning, offering different egg dishes, meats and pastries, which we appreciated.
 Everyone is here to explore Mañuel Antonio National Park, so the breakfast room is busy early in the morning.